China orders mass testing in Wuhan as COVID outbreak spreads - NewsBreak

 China orders mass testing in Wuhan as COVID outbreak spreads

-BEIJING — (AP) — China suspended flights and trains, canceled professional basketball league games and announced mass coronavirus testing in Wuhan, as widening outbreaks of the delta variant reached the city where the disease was first detected in late 2019.
+BEIJING — (AP) — China suspended flights and trains, canceled professional basketball league games and announced mass coronavirus testing in Wuhan on Tuesday as widening outbreaks of the delta variant reached the city where the disease was first detected in late 2019.

 The cities of Nanjing and Yangzhou have canceled all domestic flights, and Beijing has halted long-distance trains from 23 stations.
 The Chinese Basketball Association said that matches of its men's professional league would be suspended because of the pandemic.